 Alternating Weeks Schedule

-This schedule allows the child to spend time with each parent on a weekly basis – one week with one parent and the following week with the other.
+This schedule allows the child to spend time with each parent every week – one week with one parent and the following week with the other.

 Two-Weeks Each Schedule

-This is a typical schedule used by couples who want each parent to be equally involved with the minor on a weekly basis.
+This is a typical schedule used by couples who want each parent to be equally involved with the minor every week.
 One week the child spends your child spends four days with one parent, then three days with the other parent.
 The next week the child spends three days with the first parent and then four days with the other parent.
 The parents keep rotating this schedule throughout the year.